starkfell/100DaysOfIaC/articles/day.51.building.a.practical.yaml.pipeline.part.8.md

 </br>

-Today, we are going to walk through building and pushing containers to the Azure Container Registry.
-In the following post, we'll add the content from here into a separate bash script that will be added to the YAML Build Pipeline.
+Today, we are going to add the **acr login** command to a bash script for building and pushing a container into an Azure Container Registry as part of a task in our YAML Build Pipeline.

 > **NOTE:** Replace all instances of **pracazconreg** in this article with the name you provided for the Azure Container Registry in **[Part 2](./day.38.building.a.practical.yaml.pipeline.part.2.md)**!